-But whatever Wilde thought of music and singing (and it is my belief he would have thought highly of them in Oscar), he would certainly have recognized the opera production as Art.
-This is due entirely to the fertile imagination of composer and librettists Morrison and Cox, whose creative instinct to artistically distort imagery in Oscar is entirely Wildean.
+But whatever Wilde thought of music and singing (and it is my belief he would have thought highly of them in Oscar), he would certainly have recognized the opera production as an exercise in Art.
+This achievement is due entirely to the fertile imagination of the composer and librettists Morrison and Cox, whose creative instinct to artistically distort imagery in Oscar is entirely Wildean.

 In his essay, The Decay Of Lying, Wilde said that “no great artist ever sees things as they really are.
 If he did, he would cease to be an artist…it is style that makes us believe in a thing”.
-He gave the example of Holbein’s two-dimensional representations that we recall of Tudor nobility, never mind that Henry VIII did not really look like that.
+He gave the example of Holbein’s two-dimensional representations that we recall of Tudor nobility in spite of the fact that Henry VIII did not really look like that.
 Similarly, no one noticed London fogs until they were painted by the Impressionists who had shown us the mysterious loveliness of their effects.
-A modern version of the theme may be that Andy Warhol’s silkscreen vision of Marilyn Monroe will remain recognizable longer than any photograph.
+A modern version of this theme may be that Andy Warhol’s silkscreen vision of Marilyn Monroe will remain recognizable longer than any photograph.
 Life imitates art, Wilde said, far more than art imitates life.
 The idea is perhaps best summed up in a story Wilde told of a man who was asked by a hostess at a party to come to the window to see a glorious sky, only for him to respond that yet another sunset in nature would be nothing more than a very second-rate Turner.

-Most vivid is the true-life scenario when Wilde was forced into hiding, during his trials, to stay overnight in the nursery of his friend, Ada Leverson.
-Morrison and Cox conflate the settings of courtroom and nursery by reimagining the judge and jury at Wilde’s trials as Oscar’s playthings; the toys come to life in a clever and long overdue satire of those who condemned Wilde to prison and an early death.
-Posterity will again be best served if life imitates art.
-We should now think of Wilde’s judge, Mr Justice Wills, only as a listless and ludicrous jack-in-a-box, and henceforth we can extend the metaphor of the opera and gleefully shut the lid on his homophobic pontificating.
+Most vivid is the true-life scenario when Wilde was forced into hiding during his trials to occupy the nursery in the home of his friend, Ada Leverson.
+Morrison and Cox conflate the settings of the courtroom and nursery by reimagining the judge and jury at Wilde’s trials as Oscar’s playthings; the toys come to life in a clever and long overdue satire of those who condemned Wilde to prison and an early death.
+Posterity will again be best served if life imitates art, and we now think of Wilde’s judge, Mr Justice Wills, only as a listless and ludicrous jack-in-a-box, allowing us to extend the metaphor and gleefully shut the lid on his homophobic pontificating.